Access control - introduction

-Genesis Data Pipelines enables you to stream data into or out of your Genesis application.
+Genesis Data Pipelines enable you to stream data into and out of your Genesis application.
+If you are looking to integrate your application with an external database or file system, this module should be your first consideration.

 Data Servers monitor specific tables or views in the database.
 When a change in data occurs, the Data Server sends the updates to all its subscribers.